-Where I - is the inertia momentum of rod rotation, R - the rod radius, MF - the friction momentum, which we measured from our
+Where I - is the inertia momentum of rod rotation, R - the rod radius, MF - the friction momentum, which we measured from our experiment, w - the angular velocity of rod rotation.

 We can consider our problem in two stages: In first stage the potential energy of falling body converts into the kinetic energy of rod rotation.
 In the second stage the kinetic energy of rod rotation converts into the electric energy.
 At first let's consider the first stage.